PNNikolov/ITK_Website/README.md

 # Website
 Takeaway Website created for a college project.
-To create the website iv used HTML and CSS.
+To create the website i've used HTML and CSS.